Heater-Cooler Device Lawsuits

 Many incidences of HCD-related infection involve the presence of Mycobacterium chimaera, a strain of nontuberculous mycobacteria which is commonly found in tap water.
 Though the bacteria is generally harmless when consumed by healthy individuals, it presents severe infection risks to surgical patients whose immune systems may be vulnerable.
 M. chimaera-related infections can be particularly difficult to treat in cardiothoracic patients because successful eradication often requires additional surgeries or intensive antibiotic regimens.

-Have Reports Been Filed that Connect HCDs with Infection?
+Have Reports Been Filed That Connect HCDs With Infection?

 Since 2010, more than 30 cases of infection have been reported to the FDA.
 This includes more than 10 cases specifically identified in hospitals throughout Pennsylvania.
-Regulators have suggested it is possible that many cases of infection may not have been reported, and indicate that some patients developed infections several months or even years after their surgical procedures—a factor which could make proper reporting of such incidents more difficult for patients and physicians.
+Regulators have suggested it is possible that many cases of infection may not have been reported, and indicate that some patients developed infections several months or even years after their surgical procedures – a factor which could make proper reporting of such incidents more difficult for patients and physicians.
 It should also be noted that the FDA has released numerous safety communications related to HCD-related infections.

 Patients’ attorneys have filed claims alleging that they suffered unnecessarily due to defects in HCD devices.
 Victims and their families continue to inquire as to why the FDA and device manufacturers did not make the public aware of the risks associated with the devices sooner, despite the fact that such evidence was available as early as 2002.

-If you or a loved one has suffered severe infection, and had previously undergone cardiothoracic surgery that may have required the use of a heater-cooler device, you may be eligible to seek compensation for your suffering.
+If you or a loved one has suffered a severe infection and had previously undergone cardiothoracic surgery that may have required the use of a heater-cooler device, you may be eligible to seek compensation for your suffering.
 Contact the medical device liability attorneys at Peter Angelos Law for additional information, or to schedule a free consultation.